 Franklin Covey Time Management System Link to heading

 Franklin Covey emphasizes the importance of setting clear goals, prioritizing tasks, and planning based on values.
-Users are encouraged to align their tasks with personal values and roles, promoting a more fulfilling time management approach.
+Users are encouraged to align their functions with personal values and roles, promoting a more fulfilling time management approach.
 Regular review and reflection are emphasized to evaluate progress and facilitate learning.

 Key Features Link to heading